Free Programs for Seniors in Indiana: Your 2026 Benefits Guide

 The Extra Help program cuts prescription drug costs for qualifying seniors.
 In 2025, beneficiaries pay no more than $4.90 for generic medications and $12.15 for brand-name drugs.
 HoosierRx provides up to $70 monthly toward Medicare Part D premiums for Indiana residents 65 and older with annual incomes under 150% of the Federal Poverty Level.

 The State Health Insurance Assistance Program (SHIP) offers free counseling from certified volunteers.
 They explain Medicare coverage, help with financial aid applications, and review insurance policies.
-Call 1-800-452-4800 to speak with someone instead of navigating healthcare decisions alone.
+Call 1-800-452-4800 to talk with someone instead of sorting through healthcare decisions on your own.

 Home and community-based support programs